qmk/qmk_userspace/README.md

 Note: `MOUSEKEY_ENABLE` do not need to be enabled in tandem with this to get the mouse buttons.

-### Mouse Keys

-Enables mouse emulation for all boards.
-Required when using the Ploopy Nano as that has no mouse buttons.

-Hold `a` to enter `_MOUSE` layer.
-Use right side directional pad (e.g. IJKL) to move the cursor and left side thumb keys for basic mouse clicking.

 ### RGB Matrix

 Taste the rainbow for boards with RGB LEDs and large MCU memory footprints.
 Enables RGB lighting effects and layer/host status indicators.
 Review the keyboard files to identify the key position for each LED and update the preprocessor definitions in `config\rgbmatrix_config.h`